The Best Places To Eat Vegan Food In ChicagoOur favorite restaurants serving vegan food across the city.

 Chicago Raw is (unsurprisingly) a 100% raw restaurant.
 Everything here is vegan, and even if you’re not keeping a raw diet, the food is worth seeking out.
 They have a pad thai dish that’s fantastic (it’s made from kelp noodles), and ravioli made with shaved turnip and cashew cheese.
 There are two locations, one in River North and one in the French Market.
 Just be aware that everything here is expensive.

 This is the Chinese restaurant from the same people who own Girl & The Goat, and like that spot, Duck Duck Goat has a separate menu for vegans.
 In this case, though, that menu is much more extensive.
 This is where you go for a fun night out.
 You’ll be eating dishes like pecan cauliflower and glass noodles in a blueberry sauce.
 The bigger tables with lazy Susans make it easy to share a lot of things, so go with a big group if you want to try as much as possible.

-Urban Vegan is a vegan Thai restaurant in Ravenswood.
-It used to mainly be a carryout spot, but now it’s a full sit-down restaurant.
+This vegan Thai restaurant in Ravenswood used to mainly be a carryout spot, but now it’s a full sit-down restaurant.
 You’ll find dishes like tofu satay, soy chicken with peanut sauce, and a number of curries.
 It’s a fantastic neighborhood option for vegan Asian food.